Lipschitz homotopy convergence of Alexandrov spaces II: Second proof of Theorem

-\begin{proof} The proof is along almost the same line as that of Theorem \ref{thm:nerve}.
-Instead of considering intersections of metric balls defined by $\mathcal N$, we will construct a family of $(C,\epsilon)$-Lipschitz contractible domains corresponding to $\mathcal N$, which enables us to prove only the one-sided homotopy equivalence.
+\begin{proof} The proof is along almost the same lines as Theorem \ref{thm:nerve}.
+Instead of considering intersections of metric balls defined by the nerve $\mathcal N$, we will construct a family of $(C,\epsilon)$-Lipschitz contractible domains corresponding to $\mathcal N$, which enables us to prove only the one-sided homotopy equivalence.
 Once such a family is constructed, the rest of the proof is the same as the previous one, so we will omit it.

 \step{Step 1} As before, the map $\Theta$ is defined by using the partition of unity subordinate to $\mathcal U$.
-Let $f_j$ be the distance function to the complement of $B(p_j,\epsilon)$ and set
+Let $f_j$ be the distance function to the complement of $B(p_j,2\epsilon)$ and set

 for $x\in M$.
 Since $\mathcal U$ still satisfies the conditions (1) and (2) of Theorem \ref{thm:good}, the same argument as in the proof of Claim \ref{clm:xi} shows

 \begin{clm} $\xi_j$ is $C/\epsilon$-Lipschitz. \end{clm}